bolotnikov/gamedevland/docs/tower-defense.md

     }
 }
 ```
-In addition, we added all the necessary data for each tower:
+In addition, we've added all the necessary data for each tower:
 - `coins` - construction cost
 - `range` - radius of the coverage area
 - `cooldown` - reloading time